 The University of Strathclyde Students' Union (SSU) is a member-led organisation and a registered Scottish Charity.
 It aims to represent over 22,000 members and has a vision to empower students to shape, enhance and enjoy their Strathclyde experience.

-Volunteers are a valuable resource at SSU and volunteering is an essential part of its activities.
+Volunteering is an essential part of the activities at SSU.
 SSU is committed to providing opportunities for students to increase and develop skills, build confidence by taking on roles of responsibility and increase employability.

 This Volunteering Policy is underpinned by the following principles: